JuanRuizIng/GlobalTerrorismAnalysis_ETL/README.md

 * PostgreSQL ➜ [Download site](https://www.postgresql.org/download/)
 * Power BI (Desktop version) ➜ [Download site](https://www.microsoft.com/es-es/power-platform/products/power-bi/desktop)

+> [!WARNING]
+> Apache Airflow only runs correctly in Linux environments.
+If you have Windows, we recommend using a virtual machine or WSL.

 The dependencies needed for Python are:

 * Apache Airflow